 May 29, 1952 – June 6, 2006

-Seeing Duke Ellington on TV as a five year old sparked his interest in the piano.
+Seeing Duke Ellington on TV as a five-year-old sparked his interest in the piano.
 Three years later, he was playing Mozart at Carnegie Hall.

-A student of Cedar Walton and Mary Lou Williams, he played with Rahsaan Roland Kirk, Charles Mingus, Paquito D’Rivera and Pharaoh Sanders before launching his solo career.
+A student of Cedar Walton and Mary Lou Williams, he played with Rahsaan Roland Kirk, Charles Mingus, Paquito D’Rivera, and Pharaoh Sanders before launching his solo career.

-Later in his career, Ruiz became a protege of Tito Puente.
+Later in his career, Ruiz became a protégé of Tito Puente.
 Despite his Latin ancestry, Ruiz said learning to play to clave, which he succeeded in doing, was a big challenge.

 “With jazz, you can incorporate everything you’ve listened to, from all over the world,” he said.
-“In my music, you can hear the Latin elements, because when you’re playing jazz, you can only play what you are.”
+“In my music, you can hear the Latin elements because when you’re playing jazz, you can only play what you are.”

 Before recording under his own name, he had worked in the bands of Rahsaan Roland Kirk, Charles Mingus, Paquito D’Rivera, and Pharoah Sanders.
 His compositions were featured in films such as Woody Allen’s “Crimes and Misdemeanors” and Sam Mendes’s “American Beauty.”